anubhavpgit/anubhavpgit.github.io/content/posts/hacktoberfest.md

 tag: "tech"
 draft: false
 ---
 Hacktoberfest is a fantastic opportunity to dive into the world of open source, make meaningful contributions, and sharpen your dev skills.
-This year, I'm most excited about these two projects:
+This year, I'm most excited about [Yatch](#current-yatch): a machine code interpreter for RISC-V written in C++.
+It's a great way to learn about machine code, and how CPUs execute instructions.

-1. [Ferry](#current-ferry): A simple C/C++ cross-compiler for RISC-V, written in Rust.

 The aim here is to learn more about compilers, the workings of CPUs, and computer systems architecture.
 This a great project to get started with if you're keen to learn about low-level programming.
 I'd love to collaborate with others who share similar interests.

-Usually, folks reaching out to me look out for Python and JavaScript projects, and most contributors gravitate towards these high-level languages, but I encourage you to explore Rust.
-It offers a new programming paradigm, especially in terms of memory and type safety, areas where Python and JavaScript typically fall short.

-For those uncomfortable with Rust, I've also thought of a lighter alternative called.

-2. [Yatch](#current-yatch): a machine code interpreter for RISC-V written in C++.

- This project is a bit more beginner-friendly, and you can get started with it even if you're not familiar with Rust.
-It's a great way to learn about machine code, and how CPUs execute instructions.

 ### RISC-V ISA